-Xenoblade Chronicles X never ceases to amaze me.
-Seeing as I've now completed the first three chapters, let's dive deeper into the world of Mira and take a look at some aspects that give me confidence in the journey ahead.
+Xenoblade Chronicles X never ceases to amaze me and seeing as I've now completed the first three chapters, let's dive deeper into the world of Mira and take a look at some aspects that give me confidence in the journey ahead.

 Chapter 1 was mostly composed of various scenes that show what New Los Angeles is all about.
 After arriving with Elma, a few more characters get introduced.
 Then, a mech (known as a Skell) crash-lands onto a road only to have a speedy young woman (named Lin) come to the pilot's rescue.
 Once you meet her, you realise that her intelligence and aptitude for repair are vital assets for NLA's survival.
 Lin and Elma have a nice contrast between them as they offer unique perspectives on any situation that arises.
 While taking Lin's brief tour of NLA, it's hard not to let your imagination run wild for what it'll be like to explore the intricacies of the city.